SAP-samples/ui5-cap-event-app/docs/documentation.md

     └── manifest.json
 ```

-Similar like for the Form UI, the Admin UI is bootstrapping from CDN for the sake of simplicity and uses custom middlewares to improve the development experience and to proxy the OData service to overcome cross-domain issues.
+Similar like for the Form UI, the Admin UI is bootstrapping from CDN for the sake of simplicity and uses custom middlewares to improve the development experience and to proxy the OData service via `ui5-middleware-cap`.

 ### Deployment